Dental Implant-Retained Dental Crowns & Bridges – Palm Bay, FL

 - They last a long time.
 Your dental implants may last for the rest of your life.
 The crown or bridge on top of them may endure for decades.

-The Implant-Retained Crowns and Bridges Process
+The Dental Implant-Retained Dental Crown and Bridge Process

-If you are a candidate for dental implants, your treatment process will begin with a minimally invasive surgery, wherein one or more dental implants will get placed into the jawbone at the location of the missing teeth.
+If you are a candidate for dental implants, your treatment process will begin with minimally invasive surgery, wherein one or more dental implants will get placed into the jawbone at the location of the missing teeth.
 After the surgery, several months must pass so the implants have a chance to bond with the bone around them (this occurs through a process known as osseointegration).
 Following osseointegration, Dr. Nowacki, your dentist in Palm Bay, will carefully design a crown or bridge.
 He will do so with the goal of creating a natural-looking restoration that functions well with your oral anatomy.
 Once your restoration is ready, Dr. Nowacki will attach affix it in your mouth, and you can go off and enjoy your restored smile!

 Are you ready to learn how an implant-retained crown or bridge may improve your life?
 Contact Beautiful You Dental today.